DopplerUniversity/mandalorian-gifs-python/README.md

 To deploy the application to Heroku:

 1. [Install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install), then login using the `heroku login` command
-2. Edit the Makefile, changing `HEROKU_TEAM` to your team or account name and changing `HEROKU_APP` to be unique, e.g `mandalorion-gifs-ryan`
+2. Edit the Makefile, changing `HEROKU_TEAM` to your team or account name and changing `HEROKU_APP` to be unique, e.g `mandalorian-gifs-ryan`
 3. Create and deploy the app to Heroku:
 ```sh
 make heroku-create